pact-foundation/pact-mock_service/README.md

 ## Mock Service Usage

-Each mock service process is designed to mock only ONE provider.
+Each mock service process is designed to mock only ONE provider for ONE consumer.
 To mock multiple providers, you will need to start a process for each provider.
 The lifecycle of a mock service instance during a test suite execution is as follows:

 * _Before suite:_ start mock service
 * _Before each test:_ clear interactions from previous test